RESEARCH STARTER

 Colleges receive substantial tax-funded assistance from the Australian government, although that funding has declined since the 1980s.
 During that period, many schools came to rely heavily on enrollments from Singapore and other Southeast Asian countries.

 Health Care: Every Australian is eligible for state-funded health insurance.
-Average life expectancy for Australians is 83.5 years—85.7 years for women and 81.3 years for men (2024 estimate).
-The infant mortality rate is low, at 2.9 deaths per 1,000 live births (2024).
+Australians have a high life expectancy, averaging about 83.5 years overall, with women living longer on average at approximately 85.7 years and men at about 81.3 years (2024 estimates).
+The infant mortality rate is low, at 2.9 deaths per 1,000 live births (2024 estimates).

 The government's Royal Flying Doctor Service provides health care in remote areas of Australia.
 It uses radio or telephone services to coordinate care, in concert with air ambulance services.